carlosbuenos/Configure-HTTPS-CertBot/README.md

 # Configuration-HTTPS-CertBot

-Documentation for configuring digital certbot cerfic for safe environments.

-Run the following command to generate a private key and a certificate signing request:

-openssl req -config https.config -new -out csr.pem

-Run the following command to create a self-signed certificate:

-openssl x509 -req -days 365 -extfile https.config -extensions v3_req -in csr.pem -signkey key.pem -out https.crt

-Run the following command to generate a pfx file containing the certificate and the private key that you can use with Kestrel.
+Upon completion of certbot installation for the desired webserver it will present a message showing the path where the * .pem files are located.
+Enter the folder using the command "cd <path>" and execute the command below.<br/>

-openssl pkcs12 -export -out https.pfx -inkey key.pem -in https.crt -password pass:<<Password>>
+openssl pkcs12 -export -out bundle.pfx -inkey privkey.pem -in cert.pem -certfile chain.pem -password pass:xxx

 chmod 777 -R <<Directory or File>>